 Ferla Family Cargo Bikes are of the front load variety, for example, with three wheels a piece.
 Due to the structure, these are considered both family bikes and family trikes.
 Ideal for parents transporting children, products like this draw a lot of customers who are curious about the differences between front load and the popular long-tail cargo bikes available elsewhere.

 In this post, we’ll break down what separates the two models and why people prefer each.

 Bakfiets Vs Longtail

-The main two cargo bike models we’ll examine in this post will be the long-tail and the front loader.
+The main two cargo bike models we’ll examine in this post will be the long-tail and the bike with front cargo.
 As one can gather from the names, the former features a cargo attachment behind the cyclist, and the latter features one in front.
 It’s a pull system versus a push system.
 While one might find it difficult to say which is more popular, as these designs vary by name, specificity, and popularity around the world.

 To figure out which is more suitable for one’s self, it’s important to know what the key differences between these cargo bikes are.

 We’ll source another apt definition here, this time from Bike Shop Girl, “Take a normal bike (68”) and extend the rear by 12-16” and you have a longtail cargo bike.
 Most of these can fit three children, some only two.
 Your main storage is your bags, which may be under your kids legs, or a front basket/rack.”
 To add a bit, the back rack of a long-tail cargo bike can fit a variety of attachments, meaning one, or two less kids can mean more room for baskets and bags.